 The inward spiraling low pressure systems in mid-latitudes constitute the polar front, which separates the coldest air masses near the poles from the warmer air masses in the subtropics.
 In fact, it is the unstable property of having clashing air masses with vastly different temperature characteristics, known as baroclinic instability, that is responsible for the existence of extratropical cyclones.
 The energy that drives the extratropical cyclones comes from the work done as surface air is lifted along frontal (i.e., cold front and warm front) boundaries.
 These extratropical storm systems relieve high-latitude deficit of radiation by mixing cold polar and warm subtropical air and, in so doing, transporting heat poleward, along the latitudinal temperature gradient.

-You can explore the resulting large-scale pattern of circulation of the global atmosphere in this animation:
+You can explore the resulting large-scale pattern of circulation of the global atmosphere in the following animation (1:05):

 Ocean Circulation (Gyres, Thermohaline Circulation)